DoWhileNotDone/laravel-breeze/README.md

 ## Local Installation with Docker ##

-1. Build the docker images
+1. Optional - Build the docker images
    * docker compose build
+   * **Note**: The images are available on docker

 2. Start the docker containers
    * docker compose up